 WSET offers their level 1,2 and 3 students with comprehensive study materials.

-This being said, repetition and deepening can help students of general wine study program such as CSW to integrate and absorb the large amount of information required for them to master.
+This being said, repetition and deepening can help students of general wine study programs such as CSW to integrate and absorb the large amount of information required for them to master.

 WSG member webinars, led by wine industry experts, cover the fundamentals of viticulture, winemaking, grape varieties, wine tasting and wine service.
 Webinars such as “Viti 101” and "Postmodern Winemaking" can be valuable resources to students preparing for such more general wine study programs.